Petroleum history and energy research sources.

 National Energy Education Contacts

-Featured here are links to U.S. Department of Energy education programs, national laboratories, and other federal agencies.
+Featured are links to U.S. Department of Energy education programs, national laboratories, and other federal agencies.
 Many of these sources include sections for researchers.

 State Energy Education Contacts

-energy education contactsAn extensive collection of energy education contacts, including leading state programs (especially those designed for grades kindergarten through 12th grade) with emphasis on oil and natural gas exploration and production.
+A list with links to energy education contacts, including leading state programs (especially those designed for grades kindergarten through 12th grade) with emphasis on oil and natural gas exploration and production.

-This section also includes links to professional organizations, industry sources and trade associations.
+The links includes links to professional organizations, industry sources and trade associations.
 Further, each state listing of resources includes a brief history of that state’s exploration and production history.

 The Earth Science World Image Bank is a service provided by the American Geological Institute designed to provide geoscience images to the public, educators, and the geoscience community.